Access to Clean Spring Water

 ETHIOPIA

 Dhoqole Catholic Primary School faces significant challenges with its water supply.
-The school relies on a spring that serves about 5,000 villagers and their cattle, but the water is often contaminated and inconsistent.
-This forces individuals to travel long distances or rely on rainfall.
+The school relies on a spring that serves about 5,000 villagers and their cattle.
+Unfortunately, the water is often contaminated and inconsistent.
+This situation forces individuals to travel long distances or depend on rainfall for their water needs.

-The water rehabilitation project aims to provide clean and safe drinking water, improving health, reducing time spent on water collection, and alleviating water scarcity during the dry season.
-The project will benefit students, staff, and the local community, with a focus on empowering women and children.
+The water rehabilitation project aims to provide clean and safe drinking water.
+This will improve health, reduce the time spent on water collection, and alleviate water scarcity during the dry season.
+The project will benefit students, staff, and the local community.
+It focuses on empowering women and children, ensuring they have access to essential resources.

-Upon completion, the villagers will have access to clean water, improved health, community development, and a better quality of life.
-The vision is to create a sustainable and thriving community, addressing both material and spiritual needs.
+Upon completion, the villagers will have access to clean water.
+This will lead to improved health, community development, and a better quality of life.
+The vision is to create a sustainable and thriving community that addresses both material and spiritual needs.

 PROJECT UPDATES